 Many people narrowly associate cybersecurity with only software and code.
 However, do not discount physical security when protecting your sensitive assets.

 Assess your office’s layout and how easy it is to gain unauthorized, physical access to sensitive information and assets (e.g., servers, computers, paper records).
 Once your assessment is complete, implement strategies and policies to prevent unauthorized physical access.
 Policies may include controlling who can access certain areas of the office and appropriately securing laptops and phones while traveling.
 Here are some steps you can take to protect the information in paper files and hard drives, laptops, point-of-sale devices, and more.

 10. New software and devices are automatically secure when I buy them

 Just because something is new doesn’t mean it’s secure.
 The moment you purchase new technology, secure the device and ensure it is operating with the most current software.
 Immediately change the manufacturer’s default password to a secure passphrase.
 When creating a new passphrase, use a lengthy, unique phrase for the account or device.
 Did you sign up for a new online account?
 Be sure to immediately configure your privacy settings before using the service.

 Dispelling the above cybersecurity misconceptions is essential to securing your business’s personal and financial information.
-Over the next few months, we’ll share greater insight and tips on other ways to safeguard your business.
-In the meantime, we offer additional resources to brush up on your financial education with ACHIEVE for consumers and small businesses.
-Click here to start learning today.
+Over the next few months, we’ll share greater insight and tips on other ways to protect your business.